danielfdickinson/metadata-mod-hugo-dfd/README.md

   * word-count — Estimated number of words in the main page content
 * Has a unified and comprehensive means of finding page and site titles.
 * For \<head> metadata, supports either self-closing or 'void style' empty tags _[Note 6](#note-6)_
-* Partials are 'shortcode safe' (which means they can work from layouts or shortcodes).
+* Partials in the `helpers` directory are 'shortcode safe' (which means they can work from layouts or shortcodes).
+Does not include subdirectories of `helpers`.
 * Logic for finding images for use by Open Graph and Twitter cards
 * Featured/cover images discovery/selection (combines with Open Graph/Twitter cards above)
 * Supports adding microformats to the page's \<head> section _[Note 7](#note-7)_